jacomyma/mapping-controversies/_pages/tuto-1-11.md

 # Extract a network using Table2Net

-[Table2Net](https://medialab.github.io/table2net/) is an online tool to extract a table from a CSV.
-Your goal is to extract a **bipartite network of articles and editors**.
+[Table2Net](https://medialab.github.io/table2net/) is an online tool to extract a network (GEXF) from a table (CSV).
+Your goal is to extract a **bipartite network of articles and editors** from the tabular list of revisions you just harvested.
 Follow the instructions below:

 * Open [Table2Net](https://medialab.github.io/table2net/)
 * Upload the CSV file